Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Distributions of Fibers and Bases

 \subsection{Rank increase}

 One useful way of quantifying

 the structure of a fibration is through the number of divisors that arise in the (tuned or non-Higgsable) gauge group, which by Shioda-Tate-Wazir is the difference between $h^{1,1}(X)$ and $h^{1,1}(B)$.
-We define two closely related notions of rank increase, the total rank increase \eqq{\delta_{\text{total}} := h^{1,1}(X)- h^{1,1}(B) -1\,,} and the tuned rank increase \eqq{\delta_{\text{tuned}} := h^{1,1}(X)-\left[h^{1,1}(B) + \operatorname{rk}\left(\text{NHC}\right)\right] -1.} We have the obvious bound \eqq{\delta_{\text{tuned}}\leq\delta_{\text{total}},} with $\delta_{\text{tuned}}=\delta_{\text{total}}$ only for fibrations over a weak Fano base, and $\delta_{\text{tuned}}= 0$ for the generic elliptic fibration over a given base.
+We define two closely related notions of rank increase, the total rank increase \eqq{\delta_{\text{total}} := h^{1,1}(X)- h^{1,1}(B) -1\,,} and the tuned rank increase \eqq{\delta_{\text{tuned}} := h^{1,1}(X)-\left[h^{1,1}_*(B) + \operatorname{rk}\left(\text{NHC}\right)\right] -1.} We have the obvious bound \eqq{\delta_{\text{tuned}}\leq\delta_{\text{total}},} with $\delta_{\text{tuned}}=\delta_{\text{total}}$ only for fibrations over a weak Fano base, and $\delta_{\text{tuned}}= 0$ for the generic elliptic fibration over a given base.

-While for a weak Fano base these two notions coincide, for a non-weak-Fano base the tuned rank increase more closely quantifies how much tuning the fibration has by subtracting out a universal contribution from the NHC; we therefore find it to be a more useful definition.
+While for a weak Fano base these two notions coincide, for a non-weak-Fano base the tuned rank increase more closely quantifies how much tuning the fibration has by subtracting out a universal contribution from the NHC (including both contributions from non-Higgsable gauge groups and non-Higgsable SCFT's); we therefore find it to be a more useful definition.
 We have computed both the total and tuned rank increase for each fibration, but for the remainder of this section we will comment only on the tuned rank increases; for brevity, we will refer to the tuned rank increase simply as the rank increase in what follows.

 Note that, for elliptic fibrations, the rank increase is nonnegative by Shioda-Tate Wazir.
 Nevertheless, we find fibrations with negative rank increase; this occurs only in genus-one fibrations, and is relatively rare, occurring in a total of only 3,868,168 fibrations (3,829,298 inequivalent).
 The appearance of negative rank increase reflects the fact that the Hodge numbers of the Jacobian fibration of a genus-one fibration are generally not equal to those of the genus-one fibered threefold \cite{Anderson:2023wkr,Anderson:2023tfy}.
 To avoid this complication, in what follows we will consider only genuine elliptic fibrations.